Novel Adaptive Schemes for Hyperbolic Conservation Laws: 1-D LCD-Based Piecewise Linear Reconstruction

-and then obtain the corresponding point values of $\mU$ by $\mU^\pm_\jph=R_\jph\bm\Gamma^\pm_\jph$. \begin{rmk} The parameters $\theta\in[1,2]$ and $\tau$ in \eref{2.6} can be used to adjust the amount of numerical dissipation present in the resulting scheme.
+{\bf Remark A.1\,\,} The parameters $\theta\in[1,2]$ and $\tau$ in \eref{2.6} can be used to adjust the amount of numerical dissipation present in the resulting scheme.
 Generally, larger values of $\theta$ lead to sharper but potentially more oscillatory reconstructions.
 In all of the numerical examples presented in this paper, we have taken $\theta=2$.

 According to \cite{Lie03}, the behavior of the SBM limiter depends on $\tau$ in the following manner:

 $\bullet$ When $\tau\ge0.5$, the limiter is {\em dissipative}, which often leads to strong smearing of contact discontinuities over time;